raspberrypilearning/networking-lessons/DNS (Domain Name System)/README.md

 dhcp-range=192.168.0.51,192.168.0.254,255.255.255.0,12h
 ```

 Now we can safely assign a static IP addresses to our web server.
 There are actually two ways we can achieve this.
 One is to edit the `/etc/network/interfaces` and `/etc/resolv.conf` files on the web server itself or we can configure the DHCP server to recognise it by its MAC address and always assign it the same IP address.
 The later is the more elegant way because it will also send the DNS server configuration setting via the DHCP offer.
+Plus it puts all the control in the hands of the server.

 You'll need to look up the MAC address on the web server Pi for this.
 This can be found by entering the `ifconfig` command on it, look under `eth0` and on the first line just after `HWaddr` (hardware address).
 It will be something like `b8:27:eb:aa:bb:cc`.